 Here’s how to display tire pressure on the Tesla Model 3:

-This guide will discuss how to check the tire pressure on a Tesla Model 3 and offer information on other Tesla models.
+This guide will discuss how to check the tire pressure on a Tesla Model 3 in more detail.
+It will also explain how to check the tire pressure for the other Tesla models (Model X, Model Y and Model S).

 1. Turn the Vehicle On